Fathers' mental health

-We are running two studies at Bournemouth University currently: one focusing on asking dads how support they got (and need) when dealing with their wife/partner's (perinatal) mental illness; the second examining support fathers need for their own mental health; while the third focuses on birth trauma.
+We are running three studies at Bournemouth University currently: one focusing on asking dads how support they got (and need) when dealing with their wife/partner's (perinatal) mental illness; the second examining support fathers need for their own mental health; while the third focuses on birth trauma.

 Fathers need help supporting their wife/partner when she develops mental health problems

 Fathers can develop mental health problems (independently) in the perinatal period